learn-co-curriculum/dsc-standard-normal-distribution/README.md

 You can see that these distributions differ from each other and are not directly comparable.

-For a number of machine learning algorithms and data visualization techniques, it is important that the effect of scale of data is removed before you start thinking about building your model.
-Standardization allows for this by converting the distributions into a z-distribution,bringing them to a common scale (with $\mu = 0$, $\sigma = 1$.
-Let's standardize above distributions and look at the effect.
+For a number of machine learning algorithms and data visualization techniques, it is important that the effect of the scale of the data is removed before you start thinking about building your model.
+Standardization allows for this by converting the distributions into a $z$-distribution, bringing them to a common scale (with $\mu = 0$, $\sigma = 1$.
+Let's standardize the above distributions and look at the effect.

 ```python